Freetown Christiania: Geography

 Christiania is an intentional community and commune of about 850 to 1,000 residents, covering 7.7 ha in the borough of Christianshavn in the Danish capital city of Copenhagen on the island of Amager.

 The area of Christiania consists of the former military barracks of Bådsmandsstræde and parts of the city ramparts.
 The ramparts and the borough of Christianshavn (then a separate city) were established in 1617 by King Christian IV by reclaiming the low beaches and islets between Copenhagen and Amager.
-After the siege of Copenhagen during the Second Northern War, the ramparts were reinforced during 1682 to 1692 under Christian V to form a complete defence ring.
+After the siege of Copenhagen during the Second Northern War, the ramparts were reinforced between 1682 and 1692 under Christian V to form a complete defence ring.
 The western ramparts of Copenhagen were demolished during the 19th century, but those of Christianshavn were allowed to remain.
 They are today considered among the finest surviving 17th century defence works in the world.

 The outermost defence line, Enveloppen, has been renamed Dyssen in Christiania language (except for the southernmost tip of it which was not annexed by Christiania).
 It is connected to central Christiania by a bridge across the main moat or can be reached by the path beginning at Christmas Møllers Plads.
 Four gunpowder storehouses line the redans.
 They were built in 1779–1780 to replace a storage in central Copenhagen, at Østerport, which exploded in 1770, killing 50 people.
 The buildings are renamed Aircondition, Autogena, Fakirskolen ('the Fakir School') and Kosmiske Blomst ('Cosmic Flower') and have, although protected, been slightly altered from their historical state.